bet4a/d3wiki/API-Reference.md

 Everything in D3 is scoped under the `d3` namespace.
 D3 is broken up into several modules so that you can pick and choose which elements you need.
 The default build of `d3.js` includes the *core*, *scale* and *svg* modules.
-However, you can edit the makefile to produce a custom build that suites your needs.
+However, you can edit the [[Makefile|https://github.com/mbostock/d3/blob/master/Makefile]] to produce a custom build that suites your needs.
+D3 does not introduce anything else in the global namespace.
+However, for nonstandard browsers we do register polyfills for `Date.now` and `Object.create`.

+D3 uses [[semantic versioning|http://semver.org]].
+You can find the current version of D3 as `d3.version`.

 ## d3 (core)